 Let’s talk about its relevance in the e-commerce space.
 Why does the e-commerce industry rely so heavily on machine learning?
 How is it applicable to e-commerce?

 Simply, the answer is machine learning works on a bundle of data.
 The more the data fed into the system, the more experience it gets, and so the more accurate is its results.
-Relying on these heaps of data, e-commerce improves its customer experience by learning what their customers are in search of.
+Relying on these heaps of data, ecommerce crm software improves its customer experience by learning what their customers are in search of.

 Machine Learning is, of course, a plus for e-commerce, providing it with the customer details.
-Here, I am going to discuss how machine learning benefits e-commerce.
+Here, I am going to discuss how machine learning in e-commerce is benifitial.

 The most exciting application of machine learning is that it helps the site detect what you are looking for.
 Gone are the days when customers used to look for the right keyword to search for a product.
 It is the age when whatever the customer may type, the e-commerce site must be able to find all its synonyms.
 Here is where machine learning plays its role.